-Buck Goldstein is the University Entrepreneur in Residence and Professor of the Practice in the Department of Economics at the University of North Carolina at Chapel Hill.
+Buck Goldstein is the University Entrepreneur in Residence and Professor of the Practice in the Department of Economics and the Shuford Program in Entrepreneurship at the University of North Carolina at Chapel Hill.
 Goldstein joined the University faculty in 2004 to help build The Carolina Entrepreneurial Initiative, a multi-year, multi-million dollar project to make entrepreneurship, broadly defined, part of the intellectual fabric of the campus.
-He remains closely aligned with the Minor in Entrepreneurship at UNC (http://www.unceminor.org/).
+He remains closely aligned with the Shuford Program in Entrepreneurship at UNC (https://shufordprogram.org/).
 UNC's entrepreneurship curriculum has been named by a variety of national publications as among the nation’s best.
-In 2010, he co-authored, with former Chancellor Holden Thorp, "Engines of Innovation—The Entrepreneurial University in the 21st Century," making the case for the pivotal role of research universities as agents of societal change.
-He co-teaches the Coursera course, "What's Your Big Idea?"

 Goldstein has been involved in entrepreneurship most of his professional life.
 After six years as a practicing attorney, in 1982 he co-founded Information America, an online information company that developed hundreds of products from databases of public records collected and compiled from courthouses throughout the United States.
 Over the next sixteen years he led the company from start-up through several stages of venture capital financing to an initial public offering.
 In 1994, West Publishing, the largest legal publisher in the United States, acquired Information America.
 Goldstein served on the Executive Committee of West before and after its subsequent acquisition by Thomson, a multinational information and publishing company.
 Goldstein has been recognized as Entrepreneur of the Year by the Information Industry Association and Information America appeared numerous times in the Inc 500 list of rapidly growing businesses.
 In 1998, Goldstein founded NetWorth Partners, a venture capital fund focusing on information based enterprises with Mellon Ventures as its largest investor.
 NetWorth combined with Mellon Ventures in 2000 and Goldstein became a Mellon Ventures Partner.
 He served on the Board of Directors of both private and public companies during his tenure at Mellon Ventures.